 Mr. Hall stated that small wind is what tonight's hearing is about but remaining in the Zoning Ordinance is the allowance of 1-3 wind turbines in the rural and industrial districts.
 He said that he has seen reference to three classes of wind development which are: wind farm class; small wind; and the same size units as the wind farm units but typically involving only 1 or 2 or some limited number.
-He said that not many counties comprehensive we need to at least consider it.

-have an allowance for that third class, which he has titled Big Wind Turbine Towers, and he hasn't seen that 1 2 much information about it but he has seen it mentioned.
-He said that since we are aware that this issue is out 3 there it would be good to include it in this amendment but in some ways it could be problematic because we 4 will have turbines that can be expected to generate the same noise as a wind farm although fewer of them.
-5 He said that the Big Wind Turbine Towers will be the same size as those included in a wind farm therefore 6 the same road issues and visual impacts will exist, just not as extensive.
-He said that we are talking about 7 something at a very limited extent that could cause a lot of disturbance and since no one has talked about 8 this class of wind turbines in Champaign County there may not be a need for it but in order to be
+He said that not many counties have an allowance for that third class, which he has titled Big Wind Turbine Towers, and he hasn't seen that much information about it but he has seen it mentioned.
+He said that since we are aware that this issue is out 1 2 there it would be good to include it in this amendment but in some ways it could be problematic because we 3 will have turbines that can be expected to generate the same noise as a wind farm although fewer of them.
+4 He said that the Big Wind Turbine Towers will be the same size as those included in a wind farm therefore 5 the same road issues and visual impacts will exist, just not as extensive.
+He said that we are talking about 6 something at a very limited extent that could cause a lot of disturbance and since no one has talked about this 7 class of wind turbines in Champaign County there may not be a need for it but in order to be comprehensive